highcharts/highcharts/docs/datagrid/columns.md

  - `cell`
     - `click` - called after click on a cell,
+    - `dblClick` - called after double click on a cell,
     - `mouseOver` - called after mouse over a cell,
     - `mouseOut` - called after mouse out a cell
     - `afterEdit` - called after a cell was edited